Roxy Music

-Roxy Music's final studio album was Avalon (1982), which was certified Platinum in the United States.
-In 2005, the band began recording what would have become their ninth studio album—and their first album with Eno since 1973 (he wrote two songs for it and also played keyboards).
-However, Ferry eventually announced that the material from these sessions would instead be released as a Ferry solo studio album, with Eno playing on "a couple of tracks", and that he believed the group would never again produce a record as Roxy Music.
-The album was released in 2010 as the Ferry solo studio album Olympia.
-It featured contributions from Eno, Manzanera, and Mackay (amongst many other session players).
+Roxy Music split in 1976, reformed in 1978, and split again in 1983.
+Their final studio album was Avalon (1982), which was certified Platinum in the United States, where the band had spent their first ten years as a moderately successful cult band.
+In 2001, Ferry, Mackay, Manzanera and Thompson reunited for a concert tour and have toured together intermittently ever since, most recently in 2022 to celebrate the 50th anniversary of their first album.

-In 2011, Roxy Music played a series of 40th-anniversary shows, but went inactive as a performing entity following the concerts.
-In 2019, the band were inducted into the Rock and Roll Hall of Fame.
-In 2022, they returned for a tour to mark the 50th anniversary of their first album.
+Outside of the band, Ferry and Eno have had influential solo careers.
+Ferry has frequently enlisted Roxy Music members as backing musicians during his solo career, and Eno became one of the most significant British record producers of the late 20th century.
+In 2019, Roxy Music were inducted into the Rock and Roll Hall of Fame.

 History

 Formation and early years (1970–1971)

-In November 1970, Bryan Ferry, who had just lost his job teaching ceramics at a girls' school for holding impromptu record-listening sessions, advertised for a keyboardist to collaborate with him and Graham Simpson, a bassist he knew from his Newcastle art-college band, the Gas Board, and with whom he collaborated on his first songs.
-In early 1970 Ferry had auditioned as lead vocalist for King Crimson, who were seeking a replacement for Greg Lake.
-While Robert Fripp and Peter Sinfield decided Ferry's voice was unsuitable for King Crimson's material, they were impressed with his talent and helped the fledgling Roxy Music to obtain a recording contract with E.G. Records.
+In November 1970, Bryan Ferry, who had just lost his job teaching ceramics at a girls' school for holding impromptu record-listening sessions, advertised for a keyboardist to collaborate with him and Graham Simpson, a bassist he knew from his Newcastle University formed band, the Gas Board, and with whom he collaborated on his first songs.
+Andy Mackay replied to Ferry's advertisement.
+Although more proficient on saxophone and oboe, Mackay owned an EMS VCS 3 synthesizer.

-Andy Mackay replied to Ferry's advertisement, not as a keyboardist but a saxophonist and oboist, though he did have a EMS VCS 3 synthesizer.
-Mackay had already met Brian Eno during university days, as both were interested in avant-garde and electronic music.
+Mackay had met Brian Eno during university days, as both were interested in avant-garde and electronic music.
 Although Eno was a non-musician, he could operate a synthesizer and owned a Revox reel-to-reel tape machine, so Mackay convinced him to join the band as a technical adviser.
 Before long Eno was an official member of the group.
 Rounding out the original sextet were guitarist Roger Bunn (who had issued the well-regarded solo studio album Piece of Mind earlier in 1970) and drummer Dexter Lloyd, a classically trained timpanist.

 The group's name was derived from Ferry and Mackay making a list of old cinemas, and Ferry picking Roxy because it had a "resonance", some "faded glamour", and "didn't really mean anything".
-After learning of an American band with the name Roxy, Ferry changed the name to Roxy Music.
+After learning of an American band with the name Roxy, Ferry changed the name to Roxy Music, a play on "rock music".